badair/CLBL/README.md

         assert(const_callable() == "const");

         /*
-        The potential type recursion is intercepted when trying to nest CLBL wrappers.
+        The potential symbol explosion is intercepted when trying to nest CLBL wrappers.
 The guts of the callable object here are repurposed, while still keeping any newly introduced CV-qualifiers.
         */